 ‘Err… I found this book, and it’s kind of difficult to read, so if you could…?’

 She wants me to read for her?
 But I don’t read bedtime stories… ‘How come it’s difficult to read, Taïga?
 You can read, can’t you?’ she sneers.

-Without thinking she starts to explain what she’s doing, mostly talking to herself as usual. ‘… but it’s probably ruined anyway.’ she finishes.
+Without really reflecting on her actions, she starts talking to herself, as usual. ‘… but it’s probably ruined anyway,’ she finishes.

 ‘Or it might be much more powerful.’
 Taïga ventures.